techleadershub/dynamic-forms/README.md

-# Dynamic Discovery Chatbot
+# SmartForms

-AI-assisted survey chatbot that adapts each question based on the stated survey purpose and prior answers.
+**Intelligent Forms That Adapt in Real-Time**

+SmartForms is an intelligent discovery platform that creates dynamic, adaptive forms.
+Unlike static forms, it asks intelligent follow-up questions, adapts to responses in real-time, and discovers insights through contextual conversations.

+**Powered by AI to make every question count.
+Adapts in real-time, asks smart follow-ups, and uncovers insights static forms miss.**

 Backend is powered by FastAPI and OpenAI (GPT-4o-mini).
-Frontend is a Next.js chat UI plus an admin view to review captured sessions.
+Frontend is a Next.js chat UI with an admin view to review captured sessions.

 ## Project Layout